sschmid/bee/CONTRIBUTING.md

 If you have many commits please consider using [git rebase](https://git-scm.com/docs/git-rebase) to cleanup the commits.
 This can simplify reviewing the pull request.
 Once you're happy with your changes create a [pull request](https://github.com/sschmid/bee/pulls) from your feature branch.
-The default branch is `develop`.
+The default branch is `main`.

 ---